thixotropist/ghidra_import_tests/content/en/docs/overview/_index.md

 {{% /pageinfo %}}

 >Note: This proof-of-concept project focuses on a single processor family, RISCV.
+>      Some results are checked against equivalent x86_64 processors, to see if pending
+>      issues are limited in scope or likely to hit a larger community

 This project collects files that may stress - in a good way - Ghidra's import capabilities.
 Others are doing a great job extending Ghidra's ability to import